Radon-Reducing New Construction (RRNC)

 When Should Radon-Reducing Construction Techniques Be Considered?

 Currently, there are no statewide regulations in Nevada that require radon-reducing construction.
-However, the Nevada Division of Public and Behavioral Health encourages builders to voluntarily use radon-reducing construction in Zone 1 and Zone 2 areas within the state as shown on the EPA Map of Radon Zones.
+However, the Nevada Division of Public and Behavioral Health encourages builders to voluntarily use radon-reducing construction in areas of high radon probability (red and orange areas) within the state as shown on the Radon Potential map below.
 As radon and geology do not follow county lines an individual building a home may want to consider radon-reducing construction techniques wherever they are building.

 Find out if you are buying a home in a high radon area.
-EPA's map of radon zones indicates areas having the greatest potential for elevated indoor radon readings.
-Homes in places with high potential, called Zone 1 areas, should be built with radon-reducing features.
-Contact the Nevada Division of Public and Behavioral Health, Radiological Health Section at 775-687-7550 to learn whether radon-reducing features are recommended or required in your area.
+Cooperative Extension’s map of Nevada test results indicates areas having the greatest potential for elevated indoor radon readings.
+Homes in places with high potential should be built with radon-reducing features.
+Contact the Nevada Division of Public and Behavioral Health, Radiological Health Section at 775-687-7550 or the Nevada Radon Education Program at 1-888-RADON10 (888-723-6610) to learn whether radon-reducing features are recommended or required in your area.

 If you are planning to make any major structural renovation to an existing home, such as converting an unfinished basement area into a living space, it is important to test the area for radon before you begin the renovation.
 If your test result indicates a radon problem, radon-reducing techniques can be inexpensively included as part of the renovation.
 Because major renovations can change the level of radon in any home, always test again after work is completed.